gaehlerm/SoftwareEngineering/README.md

 I would also thank to Martin Fowler, Robert C. Martin, and Dave Thomas, amoung others, for their moral support and their great books.
 Though, little surprisingly, they didn't have time to read through this book.

-I'm also thankful Copilot and Wordvice that helped me writing this book.
-Copilot at times gave me some inspiration on how to finish a sentence and Wordvice helped me out with making this text more readable.
-When revising this text, I just realized once again how bad my English was.
+Copilot and Wordvice helped me a lot writing this book.
+Copilot at times gave me some inspiration on how to finish a sentence and Wordvice helped me out with improving the language.
+When revising this text, I just realized once again how poor my English was.

 # 5. Preface